encode/apistar/README.md

 * **Client libraries** - JavaScript and Python client libraries, driven by the typesystems that API Star generates.
 * **Schema generation** - Support for generating Swagger or RAML API typesystems.
 * **Expressive** - Type annotated views, that make for expressive, testable code.
-* **Performance** - Dynamic behavior for determining how to run each view makes API Star incredibly efficient.
+* **Performance** - Dynamic behaviour for determining how to run each view makes API Star incredibly efficient.
 * **Throughput** - Support for asyncio to allow for building high-throughput non-blocking applications.

 ---